 Hi everyone.
-I just have a question, and I can't figure out how to go about finding the answer.
+I just have a question, and I can't figure out how to go about

 Ten years ago, I saw a clinical psychologist for a severe anxiety-related disorder.
 I was in therapy with her for about four years.